pscally1005/pscally1005.github.io/_posts/recipes/healthier-dessert/2024-10-05-cheesecake-bar.md

 - In a food processor, blend together peanut butter and dates until all the dates are fully chopped.
 Add in the yogurt and vanilla, and blend until smooth and fully combined
 - <center><img src="/assets/Food/Healthier Dessert/Cheesecake Bar/cheesecake-bar-filling-processor.jpg" alt="" class="instruction-image"></center>

-- Use a silicone spatula to evenly spread the filling on top of the oatmeal crust.
+- Use a <a href="https://www.amazon.com/dp/B0C37QM1K3?ref=t_ac_view_request_product_image&campaignId=amzn1.campaign.1OO1S5W7ZMYBB&linkCode=tr1&tag=poormanprotei-20&linkId=amzn1.campaign.1OO1S5W7ZMYBB_1751469633605">silicone spatula</a> to evenly spread the filling on top of the oatmeal crust.
 Freeze for a few minutes to harden as you prepare the topping
 - <center><img src="/assets/Food/Healthier Dessert/Cheesecake Bar/cheesecake-bar-filling-pan.jpg" alt="" class="instruction-image"></center>

 - In a small bowl, combine together roughly chopped chocolate with water.
 Microwave in 30 second intervals, stirring in between, until you have a smooth ganache